 Older women likewise are to be reverent in their behavior, not malicious gossips nor enslaved to much wine, teaching what is good,Titus 2:3(NASB)

-Paul's life and ministry as God's chosen apostle to the gentiles was drawing to its close and yet when Paul wrote his letters to both Timothy and Titus.. he recognised the increasing problem of false teachers and heretical dogma - and Paul gave a stern warning that a time was coming when men and women would not endure sound doctrine.
+Paul's life and ministry as God's chosen apostle to the Gentiles was drawing to its close, and yet when Paul wrote his letters to both Timothy and Titus, he recognised the increasing problem of false teachers and heretical dogma.
+Paul gave a stern warning that a time was coming when men and women would not endure sound doctrine.

 Heavenly Father, thank You for the instructions that are found within Your Word.
-Thank You for those older people that You placed in my life.. to give me wise advice and sound teachings and I pray that as I too get older..
-You will use me to be a source of help and encouragement to those that are younger in years.
-Give me sound wisdom and understanding of Your word.. and the ability to be used by You to admonish and instruct others as You see fit, in humility and grace.
-This I ask in Jesus name, AMEN.
+Thank You for those older people that You placed in my life, to give me wise advice and sound teachings.
+As I too get older, please use me to be a source of help and encouragement to those that are younger in years.
+Give me sound wisdom and understanding of Your Word and the ability to be used by You to admonish and instruct others as You see fit, in humility and grace.
+This I ask in Jesus' name, AMEN.